PatrickMassot/GlimpseOfLean/README.md

 ## Online version, with registration

-There are also websites that are a bit more confortable but require creating a [GitHub](www.github.com) account.
+There are also websites that are a bit more comfortable but require creating a [GitHub](www.github.com) account.

 * To use codespaces, make sure you’re logged in to GitHub, click the button below, select `4-core`, and then press `Create codespace`.
 After a few minutes an editor with Lean working will open in your browser.